 FAQ

-Much of my work centers on supporting adults navigating the lasting impacts of complex trauma—whether from childhood experiences, high-control environments, or harmful relationships—and helping them find healing and self-trust again.
-I also work frequently with ADHD (including late diagnoses), anxiety, and identity exploration.
+Much of my work centers on supporting adults navigating the lasting impacts of complex trauma, whether from childhood experiences, high-control environments or harmful relationships, and helping them find healing and self-trust again.
+I also work frequently with ADHD (including late diagnoses), dissociative disorders, and identity exploration.
 Many of my clients are part of the LGBTQ+ community or exploring nontraditional relationship styles, and it’s important to me to offer a space that feels deeply affirming and nonjudgmental.
 Learn more here.

 I don’t accept insurance directly.
 A big reason for this is that insurance companies often place limits on therapy, like requiring certain diagnoses, restricting session frequency, or interfering in treatment decisions.
 By not billing insurance, I’m able to keep our work flexible, more private, and tailored to what actually supports you, not just what meets insurance requirements.